feyroozecode/786.world/donate.md

 ## Charities

-A list of charities and causes to donate to
+A list of charities and causes to donate to on behalf of the community

 - [Islamic Relief](https://donate.islamic-relief.org/)
 - [GiveDirectly](https://donate.givedirectly.org/)